marjoleinF/gamtree/README.md

 For fitting the smooth and parametric terms, package **mgcv** is employed.
 For recursive partitioning, package **partykit** is employed.
-The **gamtree** package is under development; much work and testing still needs to be done.
+The **gamtree** package is experimental.

 The current version of the package can be installed as follows:

 ``` r
 library("devtools")